mahmoudnafifi/ColorTempTuning/README.md

 For more information, please visit our [project page](http://cvil.eecs.yorku.ca/projects/public_html/ColorTemperatureTuning/)

 ### Code
-A Matlab prototype of our method will be available very soon.
+We provide a Matlab GUI prototype of our method.
+The code has been succesfully tested with Matlab 2019 | Windows 10.
+The code may work with versions other than the specified.